ansal-p-mathew/ATM-PowerBI-Dashboard/README.md

 ## Project Overview

 This project analyzes ATM operational data to understand transaction patterns, revenue generation, operational costs, and profitability.
-The analysis is structured using **Descriptive Analytics** (what happened) and **Diagnostic Analytics** (why it happened).
+The analysis is structured using **Descriptive Analytics** (what happened) and **Diagnostic Analytics** (why it happened)

 SQL was used for data exploration and root-cause analysis, while Power BI was used to build an interactive dashboard for visualization.